littlepunks/autohome/README.md

 ## Sensors
 - TPLINK - plug online/offline events should change sensor status to red
 - Consider using MY_RX_MESSAGE_BUFFER_FEATURE on gateway/repeaters to buffer messages.
 Needs IRQ (Pin2) connected.

-## Dashboard
-- Weather image doesn't resize like the other canvases.
-Is an image not a canvas, so may need action on a resize event.
-Or draw image on canvas
 - Updates from switches should be processed and the sensor values updated automatically.
-- [Alexa] Add getting switch status, e.g. is the fan on, or "is anything turned on"
 - Record last motion detected for motion sensors.
 Useful to report on.
 - Need "status_check" values for switches (and all oddball sensors)
-- Changing from id's to classes in html to allow duplicate controls. dash.html will then need to iterate over all matching classes
 - Testing setting radio levels on troublesome nodes to/from  RF24_PA_MAX/RF24_PA_LOW/RF24_PA_MIN.
 Using glad wrap/foil around radio module when using an external attenna, trying further away.
 Checkout https://docs.google.com/spreadsheets/d/1fsJyOGhNGL9IeZMMSuVwluUpo9he43wcWjM_w6xTL5k/edit#gid=0 for radio capabilities
 - How to handle nodes with multiple sensors.
 Deal with NodeID and SensorID as a unique pair (key).
 E.g. temp node with multiple sensors
 - Alert (email) when more than a "few" sensors are missing too long
 - Add 2 way comms (to change update times) to all modules, also add "query" to find out description
 - Show IR sensor movement map (security)
-- Show trend arrows, e.g. is the air pressure going up or down since the last reading
-- replace "colors" npm module with "chalk"
-- Use a geoip module instead of validClientIPs
-- more granular control of when to send emails, e.g. priority
-- have a page displaying sensor settings and make then adjustable
-- RRDTOOL to capture motion events
 - Set the waitInterval on nodes remotely usually a code like W20000.
 Other letter codes could be used for other tasks.
 Apply to one or more sensors
-- Add a +/- control for setting the waitInterval
-- For actions such as turning a switch on/off, need to process the ACK message that the sensor sends through to confirm.
-- Gather all the functions that execute at startup in one place.
-Maybe wrap with a main()
-- Maybe add a "source" field to controls. e.g. "url:http://weatheraddress" or "sensor,sensorid" or "file:filename"
 - Poll devices on startup
-- Separate web page to add/remove controls
-- Move to database for all data
 - Displays can be sent to rather than having to poll themselves.
-- Add a +/- counter control
-- sort out https/cert access via littlepunk.co.nz or littlepunk.duckdns.org
 - Combine multiple sensors into one (Laundry - motion, room temp, freezer temp, washing machine action,floor moisture, door part open(drier), door full open)
+- For actions such as turning a switch on/off, need to process the ACK message that the sensor sends through to confirm.

+## Dashboard
+- Weather image doesn't resize like the other canvases.
+Is an image not a canvas, so may need action on a resize event.
+Or draw image on canvas
+- Changing from id's to classes in html to allow duplicate controls. dash.html will then need to iterate over all matching classes
+- Show trend arrows, e.g. is the air pressure going up or down since the last reading
+- have a page displaying sensor settings and make then adjustable
 - Create LCD/OLED/Table console for kitchen
+- Separate web page to add/remove controls
+- Add a +/- counter control
+- Add a +/- control for setting the waitInterval

+## Alexa
+- Add getting switch status, e.g. is the fan on, or "is anything turned on"

+## Gateway
+- replace "colors" npm module with "chalk"
+- more granular control of when to send emails, e.g. priority
+- Move to database for all data
 - Have schedules and structure, e.g. alert on motion when no-one home, or heater on when after 5pm and someone home
+- Maybe add a "source" field to controls. e.g. "url:http://weatheraddress" or "sensor,sensorid" or "file:filename"
+- Gather all the functions that execute at startup in one place.
+Maybe wrap with a main()
+- Upgrade socket.io to the latest version
+- Maybe combine nodemon and forever to cover all eventualities
+- Use 'winston-daily-rotate-file' module to manage log files